ponceedi000/cookie-stand/README.md

 ### Reflections and Comments
 * Utilzing JS Constructor Functions is a great way to shorten your code.
 This also makes things easier to read for other devlopers when teaming up on a project.
+* Understanding how to structure your HTML helps a lot when coding your CSS.
+* CSS becomes extremely easier when you understand what selectors you should/shouldn't use!